 Currently, a product can have up to ten stars.
 Obviously, more stars equals more energy efficient a device is.
 Also, products with more than six stars have an additional label that says the air conditioner is super efficient.

-The stars labeling system is quite convenient because it allows you to compare several different products.
+The energy efficient star rating system is quite convenient because it allows you to compare several different products.

 Which brings us to yet another label—capacity output and power input.
 The first shows strength of an air conditioner or the amount of energy (heating and cooling) it can produce; while the other shows how much power it requires.
 Air conditioners with greater capacity output can heat up or cool down larger areas.
 Also, products with lower power input are more energy efficient.